 - Lumps under the skin or a rash

 - Abnormal, sudden movements of arms and legs

-The doctor will ask about your symptoms and medical history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
-This will include a careful exam of your heart.
+This will include a careful exam of the heart.
 Tests will be done to look for signs of infection.
 Tests may include:

 - Blood tests

-- Throat culture—to test for type of bacteria
+- Throat culture—to test for types of bacteria

 Images and tests of the heart may be done to look for any damage.
 Tests may include:

+Most will begin treatment in the hospital.
 The goal of treatment is to kill the strep bacteria and stop the inflammation.
+It is also to ease symptoms.
 Other steps may be needed to help prevent future infections.

 Other treatment may be needed to treat any heart problems.

 Antibiotics are used to treat the strep infection.
 They may be given by mouth or injection.
-Antibiotics will also need to be taken for several years after rheumatic fever.
+Antibiotics will also need to be taken for several years.
 It will help to prevent another strep infection.
 Repeated infections can cause more damage to the heart.